 It sounds to me like you bought one of Pacific Lots properties around Ojochal.
 Do I have this right?
 To get a lot you’d want to live on elsewhere in The Zone for $25k is difficult to non-existent.
 There is a development in Uvita called Villa Del Sol that has 525 meter lots for sale for $42,500.
 These are walk-to-the-beach and near to the town center.
 Other than that, one of your big issues may be to find a property that you can afford.

-I really enjoyed your description of the Tinamastes community:
+I really enjoyed your description of the Tinamaste community:

 “I also think that relations in Tinamaste are more based on solidarity, co-creation…”

 I think that is fairly accurate and well put.
-I’m curious as to how you came to that observation of Tinamastes.
-Frankly, supposing that your vegan course is central to your lifestyle, Tinamastes would merit a good look-see.
+I’m curious as to how you came to that observation of Tinamaste.
+Frankly, supposing that your vegan course is central to your lifestyle, Tinamaste would merit a good look-see.
 This would involve getting to know the community.

-With the little bit of information that I have of your situation, I would suggest consulting with residents there in Tinamastes, and it would certainly warrant a more extended stay there in that area.
-Tinamastes is much higher in altitude and is less “beach” centered.
+With the little bit of information that I have of your situation, I would suggest consulting with residents there in Tinamaste, and it would certainly warrant a more extended stay there in that area.
+Tinamaste is much higher in altitude and is less “beach” centered.
 Yoga, organic farming, wellness and ceremonies abound in the community.